Ewelina Lisowska

 Ewelina Monika Lisowska (/pl/; born 23 August 1991) is a Polish singer, songwriter and vocal producer.

 She has released four solo studio albums: Aero-Plan (2013), Nowe Horyzonty (2014), Ponad Wszystko (2016) and Cztery (2018).
-Two albums released by her reached the top of the list of the most-bought albums in Poland.
+Two of them reached the top of the list of the most-bought albums in Poland.
 She received two gold records for the sale of her albums.

-Winner of many music awards, such as Eska Music Awards in the categories of Best Hit ("W stronę słońca"), Best Debut and Best Online Artist, 51st KFPP in Opole, Onet Super Premiere ("We mgle") or SuperJedynki.
-She also won many nominations, incl. to MTV Europe Music Awards 2013, TOPtrendy 2014 and Polsat Sopot Festival.
+She is the winner of many music awards, such as Eska Music Awards in the categories of Best Hit ("W stronę słońca"), Best Debut and Best Online Artist, 51st KFPP in Opole, Onet Super Premiere ("We mgle") or SuperJedynki.
+She also won many nominations, including for MTV Europe Music Awards 2013, TOPtrendy 2014 and Polsat Sopot Festival.

-She was a participant or guest in several entertainment programs, incl. won Dancing with the Stars and won the third place in the program Your Face Sounds Familiar.
+She has been a participant or guest in several entertainment programs.
+She won Dancing with the Stars, and won third place on Your Face Sounds Familiar.
 She lent her voice to the leading characters in the animated films Justin and the Knights of Valour and Charming.
 Video materials on the official channels of Ewelina Lisowska on YouTube have over 151 million views.
 Since November 2018, she has been publishing materials in the TikTok application, where she is watched by almost 500,000. users, and collected a total of 6.5 million likes under the recordings.